DariuGui/NR-U_WiFi_Performance/src/traffic-control/doc/fq-cobalt.rst

 The tests are similar to the ones for FqCoDel queue disc mentioned in first section of this document.
 The test suite can be run using the following commands::

-  $ ./ns3 configure --enable-examples --enable-tests
+  $ ./waf configure --enable-examples --enable-tests
-  $ ./ns3 build
+  $ ./waf build
   $ ./test.py -s fq-cobalt-queue-disc

 or::

-  $ NS_LOG="FqCobaltQueueDisc" ./ns3 run "test-runner --suite=fq-cobalt-queue-disc"
+  $ NS_LOG="FqCobaltQueueDisc" ./waf --run "test-runner --suite=fq-cobalt-queue-disc"